 Flexibility and Mobility

-Flexibility and mobility are essential components of overall fitness, yet they are often overlooked in favor of strength and cardiovascular training.
-Improving flexibility and mobility can enhance performance, reduce the risk of injury, and improve quality of life.
-This article delves into the importance of flexibility and mobility, the benefits they offer, and how to incorporate them into your fitness routine.
+Flexibility and mobility are a key component in overall fitness, and these are usually uneventfully replaced with strength and cardiovascular exercising.
+Increased flexibility and mobility result in better performance, reduce the possibility of injury, and enhance quality of life.
+Discuss the importance of having flexibility and mobility, the benefits they provide, and how to implement it into your workout routine.

 Flexibility:

-Flexibility refers to the ability of a muscle or muscle group to lengthen passively through a range of motion.
-It is determined by the length and elasticity of muscles, tendons, and ligaments.
+Flexibility refers to the ability of a muscle or a group of muscles to be stretched passively through an available range of motion.
+Flexibility is determined by the length and elasticity of muscles, tendons, and ligaments.
 Common measures of flexibility include the sit-and-reach test and shoulder flexibility test.

 Mobility:

-Mobility, on the other hand, is the ability of a joint to move actively through its full range of motion.
-It encompasses flexibility but also includes the strength, control, and coordination needed to move freely and efficiently.
-Mobility is more dynamic and functional, affecting how well you can perform movements and tasks.
+Mobility is the active ability of a joint to move through its full range of motion.
+It involves flexibility but also the strength, control, and coordination to move freely and efficiently.
+Mobility is more dynamic and functional and affects how well you can perform movements and tasks.

 Benefits of Flexibility and Mobility Training: